Ralph McGehee: Facts: Thailand and Vietnam

 A tipping point for McGehee was in 1975, when he learned about the prior work of CIA analyst Sam Adams.
 In 1966–1967 Adams had, without success, challenged the then prevailing intelligence reports regarding the count of communist combatants in South Vietnam, asserting that it was too low.
 Although Adams had supporters within the CIA, the Army's MACV insisted on its lower numbers.
 The dispute became notorious.
 MACV then directed American combat forces fighting in Vietnam, and considered the issue its turf.
 Ultimately, per the 1967 SNIE, the CIA politically acquiesced.
 To Adams, the CIA here betrayed its mission by agreeing to doctored intelligence.
 McGehee saw parallels between Adams' situation and his own mid-1960s Thailand Survey.

-McGehee also considered his critical views confirmed in the 1975–1976 Congressional investigations of the CIA, by Pike's House committee, and by Church's Senate committee.
+McGehee also considered his critical views confirmed in the 1975–1976 Congressional investigations of the CIA, by Pike's House committee, and by Frank Church's Senate committee.
 Both committees had faulted the CIA for its handling of specific covert operations, and for several intelligence failures.